 The first coherent ideas from which the system of yoga evolved are found in Indian theology and philosophy dating from as early as the 8th Century BCE.
-There is scholastic uncertainty about any accurate date as these thoughts and treatises were not written down, they are an oral tradition passed down through chanting.
+There is academic uncertainty about any exact date as these thoughts and treatises were not written down, they are an oral tradition passed down through chanting.
 Because the ideas and thoughts are preserved orally trying to claim one comes before another is difficult.
 This is relevant because yoga, as it is practiced and taught today, has its roots in different systems of thought.

 There are six orthodox schools of Indian philosophy, ṣaḍdarśanas.
 Yoga, as we practice it today, has its roots in two of these darśanas.
 All the ṣaḍdarśanas (six viewpoints) accept the Vedas as their origin.

 Veda means knowledge.
 The four Vedas are ancient Indian texts which describe the understanding of the world that the sages, teachers, and yogis gained through meditation.
 They present a cosmology where time is not linear but cyclical, where death is an illusion, and where the universe is created out of cosmic vibration.

 Contained within the Vedas are the Upanishads.
 Upanishad means, ‘to sit down near’ and these are the texts which evolved from the necessary discussions about the meaning of the Vedas.
 Discussion and questioning were the main ways that ideas were fleshed out in the Yogic schools.
 Ancient Indian thought can appear confusing and contradictory if we read it unguided, the role of the teacher is to help us come to an understanding of how the world works using these ideas as templates.

 The thoughts contained in these texts came to be known as Vedanta.
 Vedanta is one of the six orthodox viewpoints.